 Time & material

 It’s an appropriate solution for long-term projects.
 A development process is divided into sprints and estimated each month.
 The main benefit is that software developers do not need to go through the complete approval procedure to add any necessary changes.
 So, specialists are focused on results and service quality more than on implementing a strictly-regimented list of features, and businesses get better results, saving their nerves and time.

 At the Surf team we work using this model.
 Or clients note transparent price formation and feeling of control as one of the main benefits of the time & material model.

 Tip 7.
 Discuss transfer from outsource to further in-house development

 One day you will decide to take your project to in-house software development.
-And when it comes, it’s better to be sure that your contractor or freelance developers are ready to provide complete and accurate information collected during all the product development stages.
+And when it comes, it’s better to be sure that your contractor or freelance developers are ready to provide complete and accurate information collected during all the product development prods.
 So, ask if they have a relevant experience or detailed understanding of the process in advance before hiring.

 To say some words about our experience, we usually start forming the detailed technical documentation about the project from the very beginning.
-It covers all requirements and hypotheses, technologies and tools our engineers use, testing approaches and results, etc. So, our clients can take up product development in-house at any stage.
+It covers all requirements and hypotheses, technologies and tools our engineers use, testing approaches and results, etc. So, our clients can take up product development in-house at any prod.